Chart Color Schemes

 Arundel has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 46 projects likely impacting the region.
-Key initiatives include Arundel Hills Residential Development, Smith Street Motorway Connection, New Coomera Hospital, and Gold Coast University Hospital Expansion.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 46 projects likely affecting the region.
+Notable ones are Arundel Hills Residential Development, Smith Street Motorway Connection, New Coomera Hospital, and Gold Coast University Hospital Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.